 ●If a patient meets the Amsterdam criteria, some experts recommend germline testing without prior tumor testing

 A known deleterious (pathogenic) MMR/EPCAM mutation in an affected individual establishes the diagnosis of Lynch syndrome.
 In such cases, at-risk relatives should be referred for genetic counseling and site-specific testing for the mutation that causes Lynch syndrome in the pedigree.
+Testing in children should be initiated 10 years before the earliest age of cancer onset in the family.
 The presence of the same mutation establishes a diagnosis of Lynch syndrome, and a negative test result for the pedigree mutation indicates that the individual does not have Lynch syndrome (algorithm 2).

 However, in the absence of a known pathogenic mutation in an affected family member and tumor tissue for MSI testing, the finding of no mutation or a variant of unknown significance in an at-risk individual is an inconclusive finding and does not rule out Lynch syndrome.
 Such individuals should be managed as individuals with Lynch syndrome.